schnaitter/slides_jupyter_template_rdsc_informatik_2025/presentation.md

 - Open Educational Resource
 - Open Formats
-- No special execution environment / euntime prerequisites
+- No special execution environment / runtime prerequisites
 - Development can be observed and contributed to
 - Open Source